 UK Stewardship Code

-Our document, Environmental, Social and Governance Policy sets out our approach to ownership and the governance of companies in which we invest.
-This statement develops on that global policy, detailing our compliance with the UK Stewardship Code.
+Our policy document, Environmental, Social and Governance Policy sets out our approach to ownership and the governance of companies in which we hold equity investments.
+This note develops on that global policy and explains our compliance with the UK Stewardship Code.

 Schroders will engage and vote on any issue affecting the long-term sustainable value of a company in which it is invested.
 Issues may include, but are not limited to, business strategy, performance, financing and capital allocation, management, acquisitions and disposals, operations, internal controls, risk management the membership and composition of governing bodies/boards and committees, sustainability, governance, remuneration, environmental and social responsibility.